 Alabama Wing squadrons are now back to meeting in person.
 Contact us to see how you can help!
 We need volunteers with military and/or teaching backgrounds to assist us with our program.

 The Auburn Composite Squadron meets Tuesday's and Thursday's from 6:30 p.m. - 8:30 p.m. each week.

-Even with the Corona Virus quarantine, there are tasks you can complete to become a CAP Volunteer, let us assist you.
+Even with the Corona Virus quarantine limitations, there are tasks you can complete to become a CAP Volunteer, let us assist you.
 Recently Alabama Wing has been flying Covid-19 missions and we are always looking for volunteers dedicated to providing their time to train and conduct these missions.